Bowling Basic Rules For Kids

 The purpose of bowling is to score points by knocking down pins with a bowling ball.

 If a bowler knocks down all ten pins within the two attempts of a frame, they are awarded a spare.
+On the next roll, they earn 10 plus the number of pins knocked down.

 One point is awarded for each pin that is knocked down.